Skip to main content

 jOOQ is a popular Java library for type-safe SQL building and execution.

-Where Datoria is different:
+Where Datoria differs:

-Build vs Buy
+Build vs buy

-• Time: 3-5 years for a team of compiler engineers
+• Time: 3–5 years for a team of compiler engineers.

-• Cost: $4.5M-$12.5M in engineering labor (3-5 compiler engineers x 3-5 years x $500K+ fully loaded)
+• Cost: $4.5M–$12.5M in labor (3–5 compiler engineers × 3–5 years × $500K+ fully loaded).

-• Scope: Grammar definition, parser generation, AST design, error recovery, 15+ dialects, semantic analysis (scoping, types, lineage), formatting, dbt integration
+• Scope: Grammar definition, parser generation, AST design, error recovery, 15+ dialects, semantic analysis (scoping, types, lineage), formatting, dbt integration.

-Strategic Context
+Strategic context

-The SQL tooling landscape consolidated dramatically in 2025:
+The SQL tooling landscape consolidated in 2025:

-• Fivetran acquired Tobiko Data (SQLGlot/SQLMesh) -- the most popular open-source SQL parser
+• Fivetran acquired Tobiko Data (SQLGlot/SQLMesh), the most popular open-source SQL parser.

 Datoria is the only independent, production-grade SQL compiler covering this breadth of dialects with this depth of semantic analysis.